Cameron Proposes Changes to Succession

 Prime Minister Cameron will discuss the matter with the heads of the fifteen other Commonwealth nations which will be required to approve the changes before they can come into affect at next week’s Commonwealth Heads of Government Meeting, to be held in Perth, Australia.
 With the potential to open up a severe can of worms – including a discussion on whether or not some of these nations should retain the monarchy – it would not be unforeseeable that the proposed changes may not be approved for several years.

 TRF BLOG SOUND-OFF: What is your opinion on the propsed changes?
 Let us know in the comments below.

 You can read more about the proposed changes in this thread at TRF.Filed under British Royals

-Tagged Commonwealth of Nations, Lady Louise Mountbatten-Windsor, Legal Matters, Prime Minister Cameron, Succession, The Duchess of Cambridge, The Duke of Cambridge, The Duke of York, The Earl of Wessex, The Princess Royal, Viscount Severn.
+Tagged Commonwealth of Nations, Lady Louise Mountbatten-Windsor, Legal Matters, Prime Minister Cameron of the United Kingdom, Succession, The Duchess of Cambridge, The Duke of Cambridge, The Duke of York, The Earl of Wessex, The Princess Royal, Viscount Severn.